Visiting someone in prison

 It is at the discretion of the prison governor to allow physical contact between a prisoner and a visitor when they are satisfied that such contact will not facilitate the entry into the prison of controlled drugs or other prohibited articles or substances.

-The Irish Council for Prisoners Overseas has also produced valuable guidance (pdf) on how to get the most out of a prison visit, including advice on planning visits and respecting prison rules.
+The Irish Council for Prisoners Overseas has published a guide (pdf) on how to get the most out of a prison visit, including advice on planning visits and respecting prison rules.

-Owing to prison security measures and the regulated nature of visits, it can often be a stressful experience for a child to visit a loved one in prison.
+Due to prison security measures and the regulated nature of visits, it can often be a stressful experience for a child to visit somebody in prison.
 It can be beneficial, therefore, to prepare a child on what to expect when visiting a prison.

 An Post BillPay Card